vedaldi/practical-cnn/doc/instructions.md

 **Remark:** You might have noticed that the third argument to the `vl_nnconv` function is the empty matrix `[]`.
 It can be otherwise used to pass a vector of bias terms to add to the output of each filter.

 The variable `y` contains the output of the convolution.
-Note that the filters are three-dimensional, in the sense that it operates on a map $\bx$ with $K$ channels.
-Furthermore, there are $K'$ such filters, generating a $K'$ dimensional map $\by$ as follows
+Note that the filters are three-dimensional.
+This is because they operate on a tensor $\bx$ with $K$ channels.
+Furthermore, there are $K'$ such filters, generating a $K'$ dimensional map $\by$ as follows:
 $$
 y_{i'j'k'} = \sum_{ijk} w_{ijkk'} x_{i+i',j+j',k}
 $$